Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 `te::repeat_` is the first meta-expression that I can confidently say that no other library goes as far.
 I'm not saying it's impossible to implement, but they will fight their own interface due to the nesting of their meta-functions.
 If you are familiar with kvasir.mpl documentations, there is a little meta-function named ``kvasir::mpl::call_f ``with the comment literally saying "/ \brief experimental, may be depricated or changed".
 This is because it consider it's input as meta-function.
 My library is basically an experiment of using this function all over the place.

-> The problem is not that I've tried making it work, the problem is that I;ve succeeded
+> The problem is not that I've tried making it work, the problem is that I've succeeded

 I'm now able to implement some cool function like `te::swizzle<int ...
 I>`